-A nı nl ia a ti o ns 7 B M , ·u u v
+C1-C2: Applications

-First-time, first-year (freshman) students: Provide the number of degree-seeking, fapplied, were admitted, and enrolled (full- or part-time) in Fall 2018.
-Include early dewho began studies during summer in this cohort.
-Applicants should include only thos requirements for consideration for admission (i.e., who completed actionable applicate of one of the following actions: admission, non-admission, placement on waiting list, applicant or institution).
-Admitted applicants should include wait-listed students who admission. ecision, early action, and students e students who fulfilled the cions) and who have been notified or application withdrawn (by Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied 707 1,224 Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted 481 942 Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled 101 3 Total full-time, first-time, first-year (freshman) women who enrolled Total part-time, first-time, first-year (freshman) women who enrolled 156 2 Freshman wait-listed students (students who met admission requirements but who contingent on space availability) Do you have a policy of placing students on a waiting list?
-Yes No If yes, please answer the questions below for Fall 2017 admissions: hose final admission was Number of qualified applicants offered a place on waiting list Number accepting a place on the waiting list Number of wait-listed students admitted Is yo our waiting list ranked?
-If yes, do you release that information to students?
-Do you release that information to school counselors? nission Requirements High school completion requirement Check the appropriate box to identify your high school completion requirement for d ☐ High school diploma is required and GED is accepted ☐ High school diploma is required and GED is not accepted ☐ High school diploma or equivalent is not required legree-seeking entering students: C4.
-Does your institution require or recommend a general college-preparatory progr ram for degree-seeking students?
-X Require □ Recommend □ Neither require nor recommend
+- C1.
+First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020. - ✓ Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution). - Admitted applicants should include wait-listed students who were subsequently offered admission.

+FIRST-TIME, FIRST YEAR (FRESHMAN) STUDENT APPLICANTS TOTAL Total first-time, first-year (freshman) men who applied 480 Total first-time, first-year (freshman) women who applied 875 Total first-time, first-year (freshman) men who were admitted 398 Total first-time, first-year (freshman) women who were admitted 790 Total full-time, first-time, first-year (freshman) men who enrolled 67 Total part-time, first-time, first-year (freshman) men who enrolled 0 Total full-time, first-time, first-year (freshman) women who enrolled 103 Total part-time, first-time, first-year (freshman) women who enrolled 1

+C2.
+Freshm an wait-listed students ✓ Stu dents who met admission requirements but whose final admission was contingent on space av Do you have a policy of placing students on a waiting list?
+Yes No If yes, p lease answer the questions below for Fall 2020 admissions: WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: Number of qualified applicants offered a place on waiting list: Number accepting a place on the waiting list:

+⇒Do you release that information to school counselors? ☐ Yes ☐ No

+C3-C5: Admission Requirements

+C3.
+High school completion requirement

+Check the appropriate box to identify your high school completion requirement for degree-seeking entering students: ☑ High school diploma is required and GED is accepted ☐ High school diploma is required and GED is not accepted ☐ High school diploma or equivalent is not required C4.
+Does your institution require or recommend a general college-preparatory program for degree-seeking students ? ☑ Require ☐ Recommend ☐ Neither require nor recommend